Homecoming flap: Students clap back at Jacquees – Jacquees snaps back | | Campus Echo Online

-With Homecoming on the horizon – and after a missed homecoming last year — N.C.
-Central University is excited about its 2021 homecoming, “The Return.”
+After a missed Homecoming last year, N.C.
+Central University students are excited about its 2021 Homecoming, “The Return.”

 But things haven’t gone off quite as hoped for.